 Is the course ‘religious’?

-The course is not religious, but it does address the spirit in Mankind.
+The course is not religious and no-one needs to become religious or change their religious beliefs, but the course does address the spirit in Mankind.
+Many find it enhances their understanding of their own religion.
 It is designed to be suitable for people of all faiths – and those who follow no particular faith.

 Does the School offer further studies in practical philosophy after the introductory course?

-Yes, for those who wish to continue.
-Some people find that the introductory practical philosophy course, which is intended to be of real value in its own right, satisfies their interest.
+Yes.
+Some people find that the introductory practical philosophy course is enough to satisfy their interest.
 Others want to continue their studies.
 The School caters for this, offering additional courses and the chance to penetrate further the great questions of life.
 This can last for another term, another year, or longer.
 However long or short a time people may wish to study in the School, the hope is that everyone will find something of true and lasting value.

 What form do these further studies take?

-The basic format of a group discussion remains unchanged.
+The basic format of a group discussion with practical exercises remains unchanged.